How to become a notary in Arizona

 Order your Arizona notary supplies from the American Association of Notaries.

 All of our Arizona notary stamps and notary supplies are made in-house, come with a lifetime replacement guarantee, and conform to Arizona notary laws.
 We will mail you the notary supplies once you are approved as a notary.

 Value Package II

-Once you receive the emailed notary bond from us, follow these steps:
+Once you receive the emailed notary bond from our office, follow these steps:

-3- Mail your signed notary application, the signed and notarized notary bond emailed to you by the American Association of Notaries, and the filing fees to the Secretary of State's office.
+3- Mail the signed application, notarized notary bond, and filing fee to the Arizona Secretary of State.